la2050/archive/_projects/2015/relational-medicine-national-movement-recognizes-compassionate-patient-care.md

 project_areas:
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: E-mail about challenge Organization(s) name(s): Relational Medicine Foundation Organization(s) mailing address(es): "835 Nowita Place\r\nVenice, CA  90291\r\n" Organization(s) website(s): 'http://relationalmedicinefoundation.org'
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Relational Medicine Foundation Organization(s) mailing address(es): "835 Nowita Place\r\nVenice, CA  90291\r\n" Organization(s) website(s): 'http://relationalmedicinefoundation.org'